sparvu/data-recorders/README.md

 # Features

+Captures
 * Resource utilization and saturation
 * Throughput performance metrics
 * Response time performance metrics
 * Errors
 * Uptime
 * Power consumption

+Deployment
-* Can be deployed on a system, or executed remotely
+* Can be deployed on a system, executed remotely
 * Support for raw data
 * Universal CSV output data format
 * Built-in data classification and grouping
+* Can be used as data ingestion
 * Industrial IoT readiness
 * Conservative in CPU and memory usage on different architectures
 * Easy to configure and add new metrics to capture new data